GeoscienceAustralia/GeodePy/docs/tutorials/anglestut.rst

 | Round                |     round()      |
 +----------------------+------------------+

 .. caution:: Basic arthimitc should not be completed on HPA class.
-These should be converted on decimal degree first.
+These should be converted to decimal degree first.